|Max Bueno de Mesquita|

 The majority of the artist's family died in the concentration camps.
 His wife's parents were sent to the gas chambers, his father and one of his brothers (Joop) were beaten to death in Auschwitz, and his mother and his sister Kitty, who was pregnant, were sent to the gas chamber immediately after their arrival.
 His older sister Sarah was taken to Terezin with her husband, and from there they were taken to the gas chamber in Auschwitz.
 The artist, whose number in the camp was 123709, worked at slave labor in Auschwitz and was sent to several other camps: Koloshov, Swientochlowice, Mauthausen and Gusen.
 He was liberated when the Allies entered Gusen in April 1945, but because of his poor state of health he was sent to a hospital in Linz.

 The artist returned to Amsterdam in November 1945, where he found his wife, who had had medical experiments carried out on her, and one of his brothers, Appie.
 Relations between Bueno de Mesquita and his wife deteriorated, so he left home in 1946 and from 1946-1948 he lived in France and Italy and then came to Israel.
-He was active in the Bricha , the Aliya , and fought in the Gachal unit of foreign fighters in the War of Independence, in the north of Israel.
+Max Bueno de Mesquita was active in the Bricha , the Aliya , and fought in the Gachal unit of foreign fighters in the War of Independence, in the north of Israel.
+During this time his wife Elisabeth gave birth to a son, Martin who was born on June 23, 1947 in Heemestede, Holland; following their separation Elisabeth and the six years old Martin immigrated to Canada, where he still lives.

 In 1948 Bueno de Mesquita returned to Holland where he continued painting, incorporating his Holocaust experiences in his work.
 The artist remarried and his little daughter Kitty, named after his beloved sister, was born in 1966.